 Earlier this year, I set myself the challenge to learn 3d in a month by modeling this scene in Tokyo:

-After a month of pain, I got the basics down + cats:
+After a month of pain, I modeled this entire street and got the basics down + I added cats! <3

 I went for the GTX 1080 as that’s the fastest GPU you can get now.

 I chose the Phanteks Enthoo ITX case because I wanted to travel with it (as carry-on), apparently I could’ve gone smaller but it was okay: